 The word telestial was, I believe, derived from the Greek word telos meaning last in a series.
 Those who go to the telestial kingdom are the really bad people.
 They “received not the gospel of Christ, neither the testimony of Jesus” (D&C 76:82)--not in this life, nor in the next.
 (See Spirit World.)
 They are “liars, and sorcerers, and adulterers, and whoremongers, and whosoever loves and makes a lie” (D&C 76:103).

-Because they committed such grievous sins in mortality, and because they rejected Jesus who could have forgiven those sins, they must suffer because of their sins (Rev. 20:3; D&C 88:101).
-Only afterwards will they inherit the lowest kingdom of glory.
+Because they committed such grievous sins in mortality, and because they rejected Jesus who could have forgiven those sins, they must suffer the agony of their sins (Rev. 20:3; D&C 88:101).
+Only after their suffering will they inherit the lowest kingdom of glory.
 It appears that their suffering takes place in the spirit world (see Spirit World) and they are released from their torments at resurrection.
 What is their suffering like?

-After they are freed from their punishments they inherit telestial glory.
+After their torment they are freed from their punishments and inherit telestial glory.
 They enjoy the presence of the Holy Ghost but not of the Father or the Son.